gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Support Us

-Do you like PptxGenJS and find it useful?
-Add a link to the GitHub project page on your blog/website or on social media.
+Do you like this library and find it useful?
+Add a link to the [PptxGenJS project](https://github.com/gitbrent/PptxGenJS) on your blog/website or on social media.
 Thanks to everyone who supports us!

 **************************************************************************************************